-as follow :-

-the date of entering his name with his newsnot promise to have it ready at any particular time, for the work will be one of such a character, and will need such careful to defy any one to fix an exact time.
+There will thus be given, upon one very large sheet.
+NINETEEN SPLENDID PICTURES, all harmoniously combined to make the whole an effective and worthy representation of the most important movement ever made by the English people in as follow :- the date of entering his name with his newsnot promise to have it ready at any particular time, for the work will be one of such a character, and will need such careful attention on the part of the Engraver, as to defy any one to fix an exact time.
 This, however, we do promise.
-Every subscriber is at liberty to cease his subscription at the end of four months, holding his ticket, and receiving his plate and paper from the Agent he has subscribed with, the day it is presented. just as if he had continued to subscribe.
+Every subscriber is at liberty to cease his subscription at the end of four months, holding his ticket, and receiving his plate and paper from the Agent he has subscribed with, the day it is presented, just as if he had continued to subscribe.

-The Price of the Paper the week the Plate is presented will be One Shilling.
-We will try to make such arrangements as will make this the only charge the Subscribers will have to gents, therefore, will please to open subscription lists, and in all cases furnish the subscriber with a ticket, which ticket will entitle him to the Plate whenever it is given for subscribing for the Star for four months. soon as possible, specimens shall be placed in the hands of the Agents.
+The Price of the Paper the week the Plate is prosented will be One Shilling.
+We will try to make such arrangements as will make this the only charge the Subscribers will have to gents, therefore, will please to open subscription lists, and in all cases furnish the subscriber with a ticket, which ticket will entitle him to the Plate whenever it is given for subscribing for the Star for four months.
+As soon as possible, specimens shall be placed in the hands of the Agents.